-To provide services that can be considered for Wellmark benefits, you must enroll with Wellmark.
-When you enroll, you provide Wellmark with information needed to determine if your services are covered.
+To submit claims to Wellmark on behalf of your patients, you must apply to Wellmark.
+When you apply, you provide Wellmark with information needed to determine if your services are covered.
 Wellmark will not cover services provided prior to your effective date.

 Participation option: To receive added benefits, you may participate in one or more networks by signing a contract with Wellmark.

-Note for hospital-based providers: You may save time by reviewing Enrollment Rules for Hospital-Based Providers before proceeding.
+Note for hospital-based providers: You may save time by reviewing Application - Rules for Hospital-Based Providers before proceeding.

-Begin Wellmark's enrollment process or review the process as described below.
+Begin Wellmark's application process or review the process as described below.

 Once you submit your application, Wellmark reviews the information and calls or sends a letter to gather any missing information.
 When required information is received, applications are reviewed.